 RSPB Loch Lomond – Visiting

 In spring stroll through sweet smelling bluebell filled woodlands while listening out for tree pipits and wood warblers calling.
-In summer look out for ospreys soaring high above, while wandering through wildflower meadows.
+In summer look for ospreys soaring high above, while wandering through wildflower meadows.

 This nature reserve is important for wildlife.
 RSPB Scotland welcomes responsible access, in line with the Scottish Outdoor Access Code.
 During the ground-nesting bird breeding season (1 April to 15 August) we request that you keep your dog close to you, preferably on a short lead, clean up after your dog and that you keep to the paths.

 We’d also like to request that you please take your litter home.